REACH-WoU-Regional/kobo_guidelines/README.md

 e.g. ` . >= 0 or . <= ${hh_family_size} `

+## loops

+When it comes to including loops in your kobo tool, always make sure to take care of the following points:

+- Try as much as possible to reduce the amount of loops in your tool if they are following the same number of iteration.

+e.g. if you have two loops that are using the same variable, try to combine them in one.

+- Make sure to take care of the 0 bug issue.
+For some reason,  if you set up a loop on a calculation that by default open on a relevancy and the calculation by default is equal to 0, the loop will always open because Kobo consider 0 as 1.
+To fix it, always make sure to add a position calculate in your beginning of your loop.

 ## audits

 Set parameter track-changes in order to track changes.